AP: Military units track guns using tech that could aid foes

 The Navy told AP one armory on a base up the coast from Los Angeles was using RFID for inventory.
 Then this week, after extended questioning, spokesman Lt.
 Lewis Aldridge abruptly said that the technology “didn’t meet operational requirements” and wouldn’t be used across the service.

+Momentum for RFID built within the Air Force after a 2018 case in which a machine gun disappeared from the 91st Security Forces Group, which guards an installation that houses nuclear-tipped missiles.
+Authorities recovered the weapon, but the incident reverberated across the service.

-With unit commanders looking to bolster armory security, defense contractors have offered a familiar technology — one with origins in the development of radar during World War II.
+With Air Force commanders looking to bolster armory security, defense contractors offered a familiar technology — one with a military pedigree.

+The U.S. military is not alone in employing RFID for firearms management: Government armories in Nigeria, Saudi Arabia and elsewhere have been outfitted.

-Conversions cost thousands of dollars, and sometimes more.
+Armory conversions cost thousands of dollars, and sometimes more.
 Convenience is a big selling point.
-Instead of hand-recording firearm serial numbers on paper or scanning barcodes one-by-one like a cashier, an armorer can read tags in multiple firearms with the wave of a handheld reader — and without having to see each weapon.
+Instead of hand-recording firearm serial numbers on paper or scanning barcodes one-by-one like a cashier, an armorer can read tags in a rack of firearms with the wave of a handheld reader — and without having to see each weapon.
 The tags tucked inside don’t even need batteries.

 Contractors that retrofit armories say tags can be read only within a limited range, typically a few dozen feet or less.
-But in field testing for AP, two prominent cybersecurity experts showed that a tag inside a rifle can be detected from significantly farther, using inexpensive components that fit in a backpack.
+But in field testing for AP, two prominent cybersecurity experts showed that a tag inside a rifle can be read from significantly farther, using inexpensive components that fit inside a backpack.

-Because the hackers were following federal regulations that limit the power of radio signals, their RFID reader system lost the tag at 210 feet (64 meters).
-Enemies who would not feel so restricted could detect tags miles away, said Kristin Paget, the “Hacker Princess” who has worked at tech titans including Apple and Tesla.
+While the hackers who devised the experiments observed U.S. government restrictions on transmitting signals, enemies who would not be so constrained could detect tags miles away, they said.

-The RFID system Paget and her hacking partner Marc Rogers cobbled together cost about $500.
-They said a tinkerer with YouTube access could learn the needed skills.

-One said he didn’t believe it.
-Eric Collins, the CEO of Trackable Solutions, said he’d heard concerns about troop tracking for years, but insisted it wasn’t a problem because — even with a stronger power source — no reader could find a tag more than several dozen feet away.

-RFID in weapons poses “absolutely no risk at all,” Collins said.
-He called the Pentagon’s security concerns invalid: “The leadership needs their staff to give them better guidance.”
+The Marine Corps has, according to a spokesman, decided across the service not to tag guns.

+“The use of RFID tags on individual weapons systems increases the digital signature of Marines on a battlefield, increasing the security/force protection risks,” said Capt.
+Andrew Wood.

-But a top weapons expert from the Marine Corps said he witnessed how tags can be read from afar during training exercises in the Southern California desert in December 2018.
+A top weapons expert from the Corps said he saw how tags can be read from afar during training exercises in the Southern California desert in December 2018.

 “RFID tags on tanks, weapons, magazines, you can ping them and find the disposition of where units are,” said Wesley Turner, who was a Marine chief warrant officer 5 when he spoke in a spring interview.
 “If I can ping it, I can find it and I can shoot you.”

-The Corps has decided not to tag guns because doing so would boost troops’ digital signature on the battlefield, “increasing the security/force protection risks,” according to spokesman Capt.
-Andrew Wood.

-In written statements, spokespeople for the Air Force and Army said unit commanders can add RFID systems as a further layer of accountability, but no service-wide requirement is planned.
+The Air Force and Army did not answer detailed questions about use of the technology in firearms.
+In written statements, spokespeople said unit commanders can add RFID systems as a further layer of accountability, but no service-wide requirement is planned.

-Policy experts within the Office of the Secretary of Defense appeared unaware that the services have been tagging firearms.
+Policy experts within the Office of the Secretary of Defense appeared unaware that the services have been tagging firearms with RFID.

 Informed that AP found units which acknowledge using the technology, the Pentagon revised its statement and said it allows service branches to explore innovative solutions.
 The Defense Department “tries to balance pre-emptive prohibitions due to current security risks with flexibility to adopt new technologies when they mature and those risks decrease,” Orland said.